 An anti-malware suite should also inadvertently help shield your Internet of Things (IoT) devices from attackers.

 For example, a smart doorbell can be vulnerable to malware if devices accessing it are infected.
 For added security, regularly update your devices so that software vulnerabilities are patched.

 Purchase a Reputable VPN Client

-A VPN will also shield you from the network attacks listed above by encrypting your data and masking your location.
+A VPN will help shield you from the network attacks listed above by encrypting your data and masking your location.
 Without your location, IP address scammers may find it more challenging to trick you.

-In addition to a VPN, activate your network firewall and set complex passwords for your router and WiFi to keep bad actors from breaking into your system.
+In addition to a VPN, activate your network firewall and set complex passwords for your router and Wi-Fi to keep bad actors from breaking into your system.

 The three exercises mentioned above are mostly passive.
 Everything that is cyber-connected requires a healthy dose of skepticism.

 That’s why you must learn about social engineering, a popular psychological manipulation method used by threat actors to trick their targets.
 The most common example of a social engineering attack is phishing.

 Threat actors use phishing to infect your systems with malware through malicious email attachments, links, downloads, and websites.
 Besides learning to recognize social engineering attacks, protect your accounts with complex passwords and two-factor authentication (2FA).